Geospatial data

 transform from Meshes.jl.

-to read within the file, and the length unit lenunit
+to read within the file, the length unit lenunit

-of the coordinates when the format does not include units in its specification.
-Other kwargs
+of the coordinates when the format does not include units in its specification, and the number type numtype

 Options